codesandbox/docs/packages/projects-docs/pages/learn/repositories/env.md

 ## Node Modules

 The `node_modules` folder is globally ignored.
 You can override this behaviour by adding `!node_modules` in your own project `.gitignore` file.
+While this will add `node_modules` folders to git, they won't be displayed in the UI.

 ## Environment configuration